dailydotdev/docs/docs/community.md

 ## YouTube
 Subscribe to our official [YouTube channel](https://www.youtube.com/c/dailydev) for a wealth of content, including Monthly Dev events with world-class talks, cool intro videos, tutorials, and more!
 Stay updated with new releases, educational content, giveaways, and behind-the-scenes glimpses.

+## LinkedIn
+Connect with us on LinkedIn at [daily.dev](https://www.linkedin.com/company/dailydotdev) to stay in the loop with our latest updates, announcements, and educational content, as well as engage with our community.

 ## TikTok
 Join us on TikTok [@daily.dev](https://www.tiktok.com/@dailydotdev) for fun and engaging content related to daily.dev, including coding tips, behind-the-scenes glimpses, updates, and giveaways.